matsumotory/tcpriv/README.md

 #### A Design of Access Control Architecture Separating Privilege Transparently via TCP Connection Based on Process Information

-`tcpriv` separates privilege on TCP using Linux owner and permission information of `task_struct`. `tcpriv` is a kernel module for Linux.
-We develop `tcpriv` on Ubuntu 18.04.
+`tcpriv` separates privilege on TCP using Linux owner information of `task_struct`. `tcpriv` is a kernel module for Linux.
+We develop `tcpriv` on Ubuntu 20.04 and Linux kernel 5.4.
 Please see `Vagrantfile` and `misc/provision.sh`.

 Now under depelopment.